Frequently Asked Questions

 For evening bookings, there will normally be an hourly charge for arrival before 6pm.
 If you’d like a quote that includes an early arrival option, just let me know.

 Please note that early arrivals are subject to availability.
-For example, if I already have another booking earlier in the day, this may place restrictions on my arrival time.
+For example, if I already have another booking earlier in the day, this may prevent me from arriving early at your event.
 Because of this, it’s best to discuss any early arrival requests at the earliest possible opportunity – ideally before confirming your booking.

 Can you come and set your equipment up the day before?